BellDorian/CapstoneResearch/README.txt

   -Have at least 1 set of frames done ground truthing

 - I have been busy researching yolo.
 I created a place above where you can go in and click on the links.
 KK

+- I decided to train the detectors using Faster R CNN rather than yolo.

+		I made a script that extracted each frame from the video that is used for ground truthing.
+Then we stored the video path with the corresponding bounding box for each frame within a table.
+That table was then used to train R CNN using the trainRCNNObjectDetector.
+The data is save and exported to excel file using another script.
+TK

+	10/15/2023:
+			the script ran well with 2 epochs but that was the only way we had enough time to train the data by the due date. we will be training the rest of data, especially for topside, beginning immedietly.